josephedwardchang/EntityFramework.Utilities/README.md

             }
 ```

-SqlBulkCopy is used under the covers if you are running against SqlServer or SQLite (running in native bulk insert/update not SQLBulkCopy).
+SqlBulkCopy is used under the covers if you are running against SqlServer or SQLite (SQLite running in native bulk insert/update not SQLBulkCopy).
 If you are NOT running against said databases it will default to doing the normal inserts.

 #### Inheritance and Bulk insert